 Barriers facing social enterprises competing for public service contracts

 One of the main barriers facing social enterprises when competing for public service contracts is resource capability – will you be able to deliver on the requirements of the contract?
 Also will the contract allow you to meet your goals and social purpose?
-Remember a social enterprise represents more than a healthy balance sheet.

 The Department of Finance (DoF) has produced a guide to assist social enterprises with competing for public sector contracts - public procurement guidance for social enterprises.